-The ASUS VivoBook E200HA-US01-GD is an incredibly sleek and portable laptop, offering category leading performance and battery life that will keep you connected through the day.
+The ASUS VivoBook E200HA-US01-GD is a budget laptop that packs strong performance, is portable abd offers class-leading battery life that will keep you connected through the day.

-CONS: Would be better if RAM was upgradable.
+- Would be better if RAM was upgradable

 Design and Features

-The VivoBook E200HA-US01-GD measures 11.3×0.7×7.6 inches (LWH) which is an incredible slim design that makes it a favorite for those always on the move as it weighs 2.2 pounds, slightly lighter than the Apple’s 11 inch Macbook Air that weighs 2.38 pounds.
+The Asus VivoBook E200HA-US01-GD measures 11.3×0.7×7.6 inches (LWH) which is an incredibly slim design that makes it a favorite for those always on the move as it weighs 2.2 pounds, slightly lighter than the Apple’s 11-inch MacBook Air that weighs 2.38 pounds.
 Being a budget device, it is entirely made of plastic with a nicely textured plastic frame and lid.
-The battery life is considerate enough to last 10 -12 hours making it an all-day device for word processing, video streaming and web browsing.
+The battery life is considered enough to last 10 -12 hours making it an all-day device for word processing, video streaming, and web browsing.

 It also has a built-in VGA camera and two digital microphones that make it possible for a Skype chats with family and friends.
 For internet connection, the laptop is fitted with 802.11ac WiFi with Multi¬user MIMO and Bluetooth 4.1 for the strongest wireless connection.
 In this case, do not expect an Ethernet port because of its slim design.

 The Asus VivoBook E200HA-US01-GD is a budget laptop that targets those who already know their daily tasks and are not after the powerful performance but after a basic machine to handle casual tasks such as web browsing, emailing, and word processing.
 The laptop is far less sluggish as compared to its competitors in this category such as the Acer Cloudbook 11 or HP Stream 11-r010nr.